 The Kentucky Oaks is one of the oldest and most prestigious races in the country.
 Restricted to three-year-old fillies, the race is the female equivalent of the Kentucky Derby, though fillies are also eligible to compete in the Run for the Roses.
 Traditionally held on the Friday before the Kentucky Derby, Kentucky Oaks Day has grown into a major event of its own right and is one of the most anticipated Thoroughbred horse racing events on the calendar.

-The Kentucky Oaks is a Grade 1 level race with a purse of $1 million.
-The race is contested at a mile and an eighth on the Churchill Downs main track beneath the iconic Twin Spires.
+The Kentucky Oaks is a Grade 1 level race with a purse of $1.25 million.
+The race is contested at a mile and an eighth (nine furlongs) on the dirt at Churchill Downs racetrack in Louisville, Kentucky, beneath the iconic Twin Spires.
 While the winner of the Kentucky Derby gets a blanket of roses, the Kentucky Oaks champion gets a blanket made of lilies.

 As one of the most important races of the year for three-year-old fillies, the Kentucky Oaks typically attracts a large and competitive field.
 Even if you cannot make it to Churchill Downs to watch the Kentucky Oaks in person, you can cash in on the best odds on the Kentucky Oaks through one of these recommended racebooks and not have to miss a bit of the action.

 Every one of our recommended racebooks has an excellent user interface, trusted deposit and cash-out functions, and market-leading odds for the Kentucky Oaks, Kentucky Derby, and races all year long.
 That includes the other Triple Crown races like the Preakness Stakes and Belmont Stakes, the Breeders' Cup races, and even races at your local racetrack day in and day out.